Dangerous (2021 film)

 Dangerous is a 2021 action thriller film directed by David Hackl and starring Scott Eastwood, Tyrese Gibson, Famke Janssen, Kevin Durand, and Mel Gibson.
 The film was released on November 5, 2021.
 It was David Hackl's fifth film as director.
-Dangerous was produced by Kevin DeWalt, Ben DeWalt and Doug Falconer under the banners of Mind's Eye Entertainment and Falconer Pictures; and marks the last film of Falconer as a producer - he suddenly died in July 2021 before the release of the film.
+Dangerous was produced by Kevin DeWalt, Ben DeWalt and Doug Falconer under the banners of Minds Eye Entertainment and Falconer Pictures; and marks the last film of Falconer as a producer - he suddenly died in July 2021 before the release of the film.
 The film was distributed in the United States and the United Kingdom by Lionsgate.
 It received negative reviews from critics for its plot and action.